People, prospecting, wooing, conversations, missed signals, mixed signals, rejection, heartbreak, and that heady feeling when things go well.

 - A pain point, specific to their role

-- Additional details, such as the current tool they’re using, is their current tool due for expiry, etc. You can use buyer intelligence tools like 6sense to understand this.
+- Additional details, such as the current tool they’re using, is their current tool due for expiry, etc. You can use buyer intelligence tools like 6sense or Builtwith to understand this.

 The ultimate goal of this stage is to understand the prospect, their problems, needs, and wants, to build on what you already discovered during the prospecting stage.
 This information will help you personalize your approach and narrow down the channel (email or call or LinkedIn) to use to reach them.